& Snow Play Areas .. there are two managed areas at Mt Buffalo National

 country ski instruction and snow-shoeing during the winter season.
 Enquire at

-local visitor centres or at Dingo Dell.
+local visitor centres or at Dingo Dell, or search on-line.

 is no fuel available at Mt Buffalo.
 Porepunkah is the nearest fuel station to

 Coverage Telstra provides good phone coverage for Telstra